Service Provider (SP) initiated login

 in the SAML Assertion.

-Once you have set up Braze within your IdP, they will provide a Target URL and x.509
+When you finish setting up Braze in your identity provider, your identity provider will provide you with a target URL and x.509

-After your account manager has enabled SAML SSO for your account, go to Settings > Admin Settings > Security Settings and toggle the SAML SSO section to ON
+After your account manager turns on SAML SSO for your account, go to Settings > Admin Settings > Security Settings and toggle the SAML SSO section to ON.

 Requirement | Details |